Serious violence

 Wandsworth Communities Against Violence Forum

-The role of the Wandsworth Communities Against Violence Forum is to provide a platform for community members and organisations addressing violent crime to come together and discuss issues and solutions around services, projects, and response to violent crimes in the borough.
+The Wandsworth Communities Against Violence Forum is a community facing forum, working with the wider Wandsworth CSP on violence.
+This is to provide a platform for community members and organisations addressing violent crime to come together and discuss issues and solutions around services, projects, and responses to violent crimes in the borough.

 The MPS and Local Authority have standing agenda items to provide updates.
-The Wandsworth Communities Against Violence Forum is administrated by the Community Safety Service (serving both Richmond and Wandsworth) and chaired by a democratically elected community representative.
+The Forum is administrated by the Community Safety Service (serving both Richmond and Wandsworth) and chaired by a democratically elected community representative.

 Wandsworth Community Trauma Support Service